 In pursuing these objectives, the program encourages students to critically assess agricultural issues and trends; provides students with opportunities to systematically develop their communicative, analytical, quantitative, and critical thinking skills; exposes students to diverse teaching and learning strategies in a number of academic disciplines; and delivers a high quality academic program that prepares students for emerging professional opportunities.

 Office: Bizzini Hall 108D

 Phone: (209) 667-3037

 Bachelor of Arts in Social Sciences

 The Bachelor of Arts in Social Sciences program is an interdepartmental degree program consisting of courses in the following disciplines: anthropology, communication studies, criminal justice, economics, ethnic studies, gender studies, geography, history, political science, psychology, and sociology.
 Students select courses from any three of the above disciplines.
-The Social Sciences program also offers 2 concentrations in International Studies and Urban and Community Studies.
 The program offers a wide variety of courses dealing with human interaction in past and present society and acquaints students with contemporary social problems, their causes, and their potential solutions.

 Additionally, a course in the methods of scientific investigation in the social sciences provides students with valuable analytical skills.
 Students should discuss career opportunities with their adviser in their areas of concentration in the Social Sciences major.

-Students intending to apply for admission to the Social Sciences single subject credential program at Stanislaus State should also see the Social Sciences Subject Matter Preparation Program.
+Students intending to apply for admission to the Social Sciences single subject credential program at CSU Stanislaus should also see the Social Sciences Subject Matter Preparation Program.

 Program Learning Outcomes